 Whether you’re planning to go to college or live with a friend, permanent housing is one of the most important things to consider.
 There are plenty of cheap ways to live, whether you plan to rent or own a small living space.

 Many housing communities offer housing for low income residents.
 This means you cannot make more than their monthly income limit.
 If you can join with a friend and split the rent, that will make your housing more affordable as well.
+There are multiple ways to alleviate your housing costs by getting paid to live in a house.

 If you move out at 18 and go to college, apply for grants or scholarships that will help you secure a living space.
 Grants and scholarships do not have to be paid back.
 Apply for as many as you can to keep a roof over your head.